 In fact, several studies found that exposure to affective stimuli influences the initiation of locomotion.
-In one study, for example, participants were asked to walk toward pictures that appeared on a screen a few meters away (Naugle et al., 2011).
+In one study, for example, participants were asked to walk toward pictures that appeared on a screen a few meters away (Naugle, Hass, Joyner, Coombes, & Janelle, 2011).
 Instructions were to initiate the walking movement as quickly as possible after picture offset, and initiation times of the first gait were analyzed as a function of picture valence (pleasant/unpleasant) and arousal (high/low).
-Results showed that exposure to high arousing unpleasant pictures speeded participants' reaction times compared to all other affective picture categories.
-Stins and Beek (2011) measured reaction times to initiate a forward or backward step from a bipedal stand and found, in contrast to the study Naugle and colleagues, that forward steps were initiated faster on the appearance of pleasant compared to unpleasant pictorial stimuli; however, no difference was observed in initiation times of backward steps.
-A follow-up study (Stins et al., 2015) revealed that a forward gait is initiated faster in response to (low-arousing) pleasant compared to unpleasant pictures when participants were instructed to move at image onset; in contrast, the gait was initiated faster in response to unpleasant images when they were to react at image offset.
-For an explanation, Stins and colleagues proposed that initial processing of unpleasant and threatening items automatically triggers a brief state of immobility ('freezing response') that slows down initiation of gait.
+Results showed that exposure to high arousing unpleasant pictures speeded participants' RTs compared with all other affective picture categories.
+Stins and Beek (2011) measured RTs to initiate a forward or backward step from a bipedal stand and found, in contrast to the study of Naugle and colleagues, that forward steps were initiated faster on the appearance of pleasant compared with unpleasant pictorial stimuli; however, no difference was observed in initiation times of backward steps.
+A follow-up study (Stins, van Gelder, Oudenhoven, & Beek, 2015) revealed that a forward gait is initiated faster in response to (low-arousing) pleasant compared with unpleasant pictures when participants were instructed to move at image onset; in contrast, the gait was initiated faster in response to unpleasant images when they were to react at image offset.
+For an explanation, Stins and colleagues proposed that initial processing of unpleasant and threatening items automatically triggers a brief state of immobility (freezing response) that slows down initiation of gait.
 After picture processing, however, the initial freezing response ended, and the state of heightened arousal facilitates gait initiation.
-In sum, studies found that a forward step is more readily initiated on the appearance of pleasant compared to unpleasant stimuli, but temporal dynamics of affective processing is important.
-Even more important for the present discussion, these studies did not employ the crucial test of disentangling locomotive behavior/gait from the corresponding visual movements towards and away from the objects.
-Hence, it is still unclear whether the facilitation of gait initiation by affective stimuli was caused by their relation to specific bodily actions (forward/backward steps) or by their relation to a regulation of visuo-spatial distance (approach/retreat motions).
+In sum, studies found that a forward step is more readily initiated on the appearance of pleasant compared with unpleasant stimuli, but temporal dynamics of affective processing is important.
+Even more important for the present discussion, these studies did not employ the crucial test of disentangling locomotive behavior/gait from the corresponding visual movements toward and away from the objects.
+Hence, it is still unclear whether the facilitation of gait initiation by affective stimuli was caused by their relation to specific bodily actions (forward/backward steps) or by their relation to a regulation of visuospatial distance (approach/retreat motions).